KeyboardKit/KeyboardKit/Readmes/Haptic-Feedback.md

 * `none`

 You can enable haptic feedback globally by providing `StandardKeyboardActionHandler` with a `hapticConfiguration`.
 The default configuration is `.noFeedback`.
 You can also trigger the various haptic feedback types manually.

+## Full Access

-`IMPORTANT` Users must enable open access for haptic feedback to work.
+Haptic feedback requires full access.
+Users must manually enable full access under system settings.